-Funds received pursuant to the California Public Utilities Code §99400(a) may only be used for facilities provided for exclusive use by bicycle and pedestrian facilities or bicycle safety education programs.
+Funds received pursuant to the California Public Utilities Code §99400(a) may only be used for local streets and roads, and projects, which are provided for use by pedestrians and bicycles.

 (5) Contingencies

 See the City's basic financial statements for disclosures related to contingencies including those relating to various legal actions, administrative proceedings, or claims in the ordinary course of operations.